-Clinical engineering is the development, use, on-going support, and maintenance of technology for diagnosing, aiding or treating patients.
+Clinical measurement is the development, use, on-going support, and maintenance of technology for diagnosing, aiding or treating patients.

-As a clinical engineer, you’ll use your knowledge of materials and manufacturing to design, build and maintain a range of equipment.
+In clinical measurement you’ll use your knowledge of materials and manufacturing to design, build and maintain a range of equipment.

 As a clinical or bio-engineer, you’ll design equipment for monitoring, diagnosing, treating and rehabilitating patients or work in research.
 You might design laser equipment or electronic aids for patients with disabilities and investigate the mechanics of the human body.

 You’ll use physical sciences and your knowledge of materials and manufacturing to make significant contributions to the diagnosis and the treatment of disease, and to the rehabilitation of patients with disabilities.

 - designing and developing instruments for patient monitoring, diagnosis, treatment or research

 - responsible for quality assurance of patient connected equipment in hospitals